Demographics of Bermuda: Women in Bermuda

 After that I was hired to work at Cedar Hills, and every Saturday night I paid the money to my master.

 This led to a marked difference in the way women functioned in Bermuda, and were and are perceived (both by themselves and by men), when compared with Britain, the United States, Canada, or the British West Indies.
+Jennifer M. Smith, the second female Premier of Bermuda, observed that her sex had not been a barrier to her political ascension because "Bermuda is a very matriarchal society, while other Caribbean islands are patriarchal.
 Bermudian society is often perceived as matriarchal by outsiders.

 From the 1840s, there has been a steady immigration from Portuguese Atlantic islands, and there has been a considerable immigration during the 20th Century from the British Isles, the British West Indies, the United states, and Canada, among other areas, often causing culture clashes over the perceived treatment of women by men of various demographic groups (with Bermudians sometimes perceiving West Indian and Portuguese immigrants as patriarchal, or even misogynistic).